citronalco/mp3-to-rss2feed/README.md

 The script examines all MP3 files in the <mp3 files directory> and reads their ID3 tags.
 With the retrieved information the script builds a RSS2 podcast feed and saves it as "<mp3 files directory>/podcast.xml".

-If an image URL is given it will be used as the feed's cover image.
+Optional: If an image URL is given it will be used as the feed's cover image.

 ### Example ###
 Your MP3 files are in directory "/data/mp3files/" and accessible via "https://example.net/podcast/".